stoeps13/connections-doc/source/admin/install/install-guide-preparations.md

 -   Restart ICXT server. ![wkhtmltopdf configuration](images/wkhtmltopdf_config.png)

+!!! note
-**Note:** In case of a clustered environment, this library needs to be installed the same way on all nodes of the cluster.
+    In case of a clustered environment, this library needs to be installed the same way on all nodes of the cluster.

 ###  Server side fonts {#optional-server-side-fonts}